 About University College Dublin

 Established in 1854 as the Catholic University of Ireland, a counterpart to the non-denominational colleges in Galway and Cork, University College Dublin, is home to over 30,000 students at the undergraduate and graduate levels.
-UCD was recently ranked #2 in Ireland and #139 among the top 400 universities in the world (according to QS World University Rankings, 2014-15).
-Located in the city of Dublin, University College Dublin offers a decidedly international flavor, with an international student population that is about 20% of the student body.
+UCD was recently ranked #1 in Ireland and #75 among the top 400 universities in the world for graduate employability (according to QS World University Rankings, 2018).
+UCD offers a decidedly international flavor, with an international student population that is about 20% of the student body.
 Check out the international student blogs from UCD to learn more about the experience.

 The city of Dublin began as a Viking settlement over a thousand years ago, and by the nineteenth century had become the center of two cultural movements to restore the Irish language and literature.
 Dublin is the capital of Ireland, and is the center of the political, diplomatic, and commercial life of Ireland.
 UCD is located just 2.5 miles from the heart of Dublin.